cozy/cozy.github.io/README.md

 > In most linux distribution, it will install binary in ~/local/bin/, add it to your path.

-Fetch external documentation and add it to mkdocs.yml (do not commit done in `mkdocs.yml`) :
+Fetch external documentation and add it to mkdocs.yml (do not commit changes done in `mkdocs.yml`) :

 ```bash
 # Activate a virtualenv if you want (recommended)